akash-akya/unzip/README.md

 ## Overview

 Unzip tries to solve problem of accessing files from a zip which is not local (Aws S3, sftp etc).
 It does this by simply separating file system and zip implementation.
-Anything which implements `Unzip.FileAccess` can be used to get zip contents.
-Unzip relies on the ability to seek and read of the file, This is due to the nature of zip file.
-Files from the zip are read on demand.
+Any struct can implement `Unzip.FileAccess` protocol, then use `Unzip` to read zip .
+Unzip relies on seek-and-read ability of the file system, this is due to the specification of the zip.
+Unzip does not read whole file; it reads zip file on demand.
+For example, if a zip file has 100 files and we only want one file, Unzip reads only that file.

 ## Installation